Approved by the Board of Directors January 27, 2011

-- to upload information required by Transport Canada for their
+- to upload information required by Transport Canada for their PCO cardholders' database.

-disclosure of his or her personal information at any time upon reasonable notice in writing.
+An individual may withdraw consent to the collection, use or disclosure of his or her personal information at any time upon reasonable notice in writing.

 Accuracy and retention

 The Society keeps members' personal information indefinitely to ensure:

 - members' certification records are maintained.